mulukenkebede/alx-frontend/0x03-responsive_design/README.md

 # 0x03.
 Responsive design

 ## Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+### At the end of this project, you are expected to be able to explain to anyone, without the help of Google
     * Mobile-first design
     * Media-queries
     * Sizes to use for responsive web design